 The Print Then Cut feature in Cricut Design Space allows you to send your design to your printer and then have your Cricut Explore or Maker machine cut it out precisely.

-I use this feature most often to help me make stickers for my planner and easily create items for parties.
+I often use this feature to help me make stickers for my planner and easily create items for parties.

 I have used it many times to create a Pin the Tail on the Donkey game using the party theme.
 I purchase or create a large poster, and then cut out the shapes to be pinned on the poster.
 I even used it to create a fishing game for our Minecraft party.